th3bossc/NITCCONF-SE_LAB/docs/SRS.md

 #### 4.2.3 Interaction With Reviewers
 * The user is given a list of comments provided by the reviewer assigned.
-* The user is also provided with contact information of the reviewer
+* The user is also provided with contact information of the reviewer.
 * The comments are listed along with the version of the submission, the comment was targeted to.

 #### 4.2.4 Tags